-- Development of a Vision to guide plan development and frame the Stormwater Master Plan recommendations for the public and other stakeholders. - Best Practices review of cities across Ontario, Canada and North America. - Audit of "Mississauga Today" to capture a current understanding of the City's built and natural infrastructure. - Establishment of the Adaptive Management process for Infrastructure renewal with four themes including Study, Design & Implement, Monitor & Maintain and Consult & Engage.
+- Development of a Vision to guide plan development and frame the Stormwater Master Plan recommendations for the public and other stakeholders. - Best Practices review of cities across Ontario, Canada and North America. - Audit of "Mississauga Today" to capture a current understanding of the City's built and natural infrastructure. - Establishment of the Adaptive Management process for Infrastructure renewal with four themes including Studies, Design & Implementation, Engagement & Partnerships and Monitor & Maintenance.

-- Legislative Review of existing and proposed/ emerging legislation to ensure that the City is meeting its legal obligations related to stormwater management. - Develop details associated with enhancements to Existing Actions and formulation of Future Actions to address the City's current and emerging responsibilities. - Outline enhancements to existing Core Service Lines for delivery of stormwater management services. - Establish implementation plan for recommended Actions and Core Service Line enhancements.
+- Legislative review of existing and proposed/ emerging legislation to ensure that the City is meeting its legal obligations related to stormwater management. - Develop details associated with enhancements to Existing Actions and formulation of Future Actions to address the City's current and emerging responsibilities. - Outline enhancements to existing Core Service Lines for delivery of stormwater management services. - Establish implementation plan for recommended Actions and Core Service Line enhancements.
+The City of Mississauga is currently meeting the majority of its obligations at the Federal and Provincial level with some notable emerging requirements resulting in additional stormwater actions and services.